 What is the recommended deductible?

-Do I need collision insurance?
+Do I need collision car insurance?

 How much does collision coverage cost?

 According to a CarInsurance.com rate analysis, the average rate for collision coverage is $526 per year, for a full coverage policy with a $500 deductible.

 What happens if I don’t have collision coverage?

-Without collision coverage, you may be left to pay out of your own pocket for your car’s repairs unless there is someone else found liable for the damages, such as an at-fault driver who has property damage liability coverage with which you can make a claim through.
+Without collision coverage, you may be left to pay out-of-pocket for your car’s repairs unless there is someone else found liable for the damages, such as an at-fault driver who has property damage liability coverage with which you can make a claim through.

 Will collision cover a dent if I repair it myself?

 If a collision claim is filed on some light body damage to your car, it’s perfectly acceptable to fix it yourself and have the insurance company pay you directly.
-The only exception may be if your policy specifically states you must use preferred body shops, but that is rare and only legal in some states.
+The only exception may be if your policy states you must use preferred body shops, but that is rare and only legal in some states.